Ministry-of-Silly-Scripts/codewars-js-findOdd/NOTES.md

 - it should return 1 for input equal to [1, 2] ✅
 - it should return 2 for input equal to [2, 1] ✅
+- it should return 1 for input equal to [1, 1, 2] ✅
+  - deleted test for arrays with length 2 since they do not make sense for the problem